artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 a.
 Identify the hazards that occur and explain how this processor handles them.

 b.
-Draw the timing diagram for the second iteration of the loop.
+Draw the pipeline diagram for the second iteration of the loop.

 c.
 Calculate the CPI (Cycles Per Instruction) of the loop.